 Grantmaker of the Year Award

-Do you know a funder who is doing outstanding things for your community in the grants profession?
-Nominate them for GPA's Grantmaker of the Year!
+Do you know a government agency, private foundation or community grantor that is doing outstanding things for your community and/or in the grants profession?
+Nominate them for the 2019 Grantmaker of the Year Award!

-GPA's Grantmaker of the Year (formerly GPA Pioneer Award) recognizes grantmakers that have improved the way grant professionals do their work and acknowledges outstanding contributions to the field of grantsmanship.
-Two awards are given annually - public and private.
+Formerly known as the GPA Pioneer Award, the Grantmaker of the Year Award recognizes public and private funders that have improved the way grant professionals do their work and acknowledges outstanding contributions to the field of grantsmanship.
+Agencies profiled in the top-scoring applications this year will also participate in an "virtual site visit" from review committee members.

-The awards will be presented at the GPA Annual Conference in Washington, DC in November.
+The awards will be presented at the GPA National Conference in Washington, DC in November 2019.

 Nominations are open to members and non-members.